 Evergreen ferns make the woods attractive when other vegetation is brown and shriveled.
 They refresh eyes half blinded by reflection from the snow and serve to “keep in memory green” the delights of the growing season.
 Two species frequent tamarack bogs: The Spinulose shield fern, [Dryopteris carthusiana] whose dissected fronds have all the grace and delicacy of the well known Lady fern’s, and the crested shield fern that shows marked individuality in its deeply etched venation.

 The Christmas fern [Polystichum acrostichoides] [photo right], so common farther east, but here an introduced species, takes kindly to the bog as well as to the rich black soil of the wooded slopes.
 It is sometimes mistaken for a short leaved variety of the cultivated Boston fern, but a comparison of the fruit dots on the backs of fronds will show the difference.

-Also, on the same hillslope, have been naturalized the prostate, glossy holly fern, Polystichum braunii, [photo left] the marginal shield fern, Aspidium marginale [Dryopteris marginalis] which can be especially recommended as one never wearying in well-doing.
+Also, on the same hillslope, have been naturalized the prostate, glossy holly fern, Polystichum braunii, the marginal shield fern [photo left], Aspidium marginale [Dryopteris marginalis] which can be especially recommended as one never wearying in well-doing.
 For its cheerful, blue-green fronds persist each year until the new annual growth is well-developed.
 The rock fern, common Polypody, that elsewhere mats the sides of overhanging bluffs, has been bribed to take root in the garden by a diet of ground rock and a bed of sunken stones.

-Photos above: Polystichum acrostichoides ©G D Bebeau.
-Dryopteris marginalis ©Eric J. Epstein, Wisconsin Flora.
+Photos above: Polystichum acrostichoides and Dryopteris marginalis ©G D Bebeau.